Close Menu

 OR

-1. Your mental disorder in this listing category is “serious and persistent;” that is, you have a medically documented history of the existence of the condition over a period of at least 2 years, and there is evidence of both:
+1. Your mental disorder in this listing category is “serious and persistent;” that is, you have medical records that your condition exists over a period of at least 2 years, and there is evidence of both:

 1. Medical treatment, mental health therapy, psychosocial support, or a highly structured setting that is ongoing and that diminishes the symptoms and signs of your mental condition; and